 Simple (but not very convenient) solution would be to add a counter to key name (e.g. gis.sqlite_2).

-#9 Updated by Jürgen Fischer about 1 year ago
+#9 Updated by Jürgen Fischer over 2 years ago

 - Resolution set to no timely feedback